Ali-Hossam/ML_DL_Interview_Guide_Repo/README.md

 * `activation`: Activation function (e.g., `tanh` or `ReLU`) that introduces non-linearity and allows the network to learn complex relationships.

 This equation shows how the RNN combines the current input with information from the past (stored in the hidden state) to update its internal representation and make predictions.

-I hope this clarifies the information in markdown format!
-Let me know if you have any further questions.

 <p align="center">